King County developing vaccine verification system as more venues require inoculation

-King County is working to develop a vaccine verification system that could go into effect next month at certain non-essential, high-risk settings, the county said Tuesday.
+King County is working to develop a vaccine verification system that could go into effect next month at certain nonessential, high-risk settings, the county said Tuesday.

-The system, which is still in early phases of development, would make it easier for places like clubs, theaters and stadiums to check the vaccination status of their patrons.
+The system, which is in early phases of development, would make it easier for places like clubs, theaters and stadiums to check the vaccination status of their patrons.

-King County’s announcement comes as nearly all major spectator sports in the Seattle area said they would require vaccination (or a recent negative COVID test) for admission to their games.
+King County’s announcement comes as nearly all major spectator sports in the Seattle area said they would require vaccination (or a recent negative coronavirus test) for admission to their games.

 The Seattle Kraken on Tuesday announced that they would require all fans 12 and older to provide proof of vaccination to attend games at Climate Pledge Arena.
 The Seahawks and Sounders soon followed suit, announcing that vaccination or a negative test within 72 hours of the game would be required for entry to Lumen Field.
 And the University of Washington said it would do the same at Husky Stadium.
 The Mariners will require proof of vaccination, but only beginning with any potential postseason games in October.